Cole Hamels: Personal life

 Hamels is of Dutch descent and is the oldest of three children.
 He grew up in San Diego, where his parents still live.
 He and reality television personality Heidi Strobel, a contestant on Survivor: The Amazon, married on December 31, 2006.
 They lived with their children in a Newtown Square, Pennsylvania home that they built in 2014, but later put up for sale in 2021.
 They owned a home in Southlake, Texas.
 The family built a home in Branson, Missouri, but instead chose to relocate to Texas, and they then donated their Missouri home to Camp Barnabas, a camp for children with special needs.

-In October 2009, he appeared in an advertisement for Call of Duty: Modern Warfare 2 titled "Fight Against Grenade Spam" on YouTube.
-In the video, he delivers a public service announcement that advocates against the use of grenade spam.
-Hamels uses profanity in the video, calling grenade spam "for pussies", and says "what the fuck" when he is blown up with grenades.
-Multiple game journalists, including Phillip Kollar of Game Informer, criticized the title's acronym, F.A.G.S. (a pejorative term for gay people) as condoning the use of homophobic slurs.
-Infinity Ward community manager Robert Bowling claimed the video was intended as a social commentary joke about the "gamer" stereotype, but ultimately decided to remove the video from YouTube after being convinced the joke went too far.

-The Hamelses formed the Hamels Foundation in 2009 as a non-profit with a mission of uplifting the lives of children, families, and communities across the globe through the power of education.
+The Hamels formed the Hamels Foundation in 2009 as a non-profit with a mission of uplifting the lives of children, families, and communities across the globe through the power of education.
 The Hamels Foundation funded childhood programs in Philadelphia and Africa.
 After he resigned from the organization in 2021, it was re-named as "Uplift Malawi" with a new focus on building sustainable schools in Malawi.

-In 2017, the Hamelses donated their 32,000 sqft Missouri home, valued at an estimated $10 million, to Camp Barnabas, a Christian charity that runs camps for children with special needs and chronic illnesses.
+In 2017, the Hamels donated their 32,000 sqft Missouri home, valued at an estimated $10 million, to Camp Barnabas, a Christian charity that runs camps for children with special needs and chronic illnesses.
 Hamels said in a statement, "There are tons of amazing charities in Southwest Missouri.
 Out of all of these, Barnabas really pulled on our heartstrings.
 Seeing the faces, hearing the laughter, reading the stories of the kids they serve; there is truly nothing like it.
 Barnabas makes dreams come true, and we felt called to help them in a big way."

 Hamels and his wife officially divorced in 2024.
+Hamels became engaged to actress Rebekah Graf in February 2026.